quasar1357/24_IN_P1/README.md

 - void `applyPattern(`String `p)`: re-define pattern

 **Pattern**:
-- "0": enforce to show this position
+- "0": enforce to show this position with leading/trailing zeroes
-- "#": show leading/trailing zeroes
+- "#": show only if necessary
 - ".": define where decimal
-- "'": define where '
+- ",": define where '
 - "%": use in % (--> *100 & add "%")
 - Other characters: used as is